 - A beautifully-preserved square piano by Adam Beyer, London, 1777;

 - A handsome English chamber organ, possibly by Joseph Beloudy, London, c.1800.

-Thursday 17 June – Performance by Linda Nicholson playing the square piano
+Thursday 17 September – Linda Nicholson on the 1777 Beyer square piano

 Watch one of the previous performances